dessant/label-actions/README.md

       - 'on hold'
       - 'needs feedback'

+# The `solved` label is added to discussions
+solved:
+  discussions:
+    # Lock the discussion
+    lock: true

-# Actions taken when the `pizzazz` label is added to issues or pull requests
+# The `pizzazz` label is added to issues, pull requests or discussions
 pizzazz:
   # Post comments
   comment: